The Motherhood Penalty: The Equality Challenge We Must Address – MMM @ ILC114

 It is time for the world of work to adapt to the realities of care

 For decades, women have adapted to the demands of the workplace while carrying much of the responsibility for family care.
-The next step towards true equality is for workplaces, policies and societies to adapt to the lived realities of motherhood and others caregiving realities.
+The next step towards genuine equality is for workplaces, policies and societies to adapt to the lived realities of motherhood and others caregiving realities.

 Read here the full Statement that MMM delivered in plenary.
 A more concise version of this statement was also delivered during the first meeting of the General Discussion Committee on a Tranformative agenda for fender equality at work.